vrtxforge/vrtxforge-neovim-nextjs/README.md

-Sure, here is the updated README with a note specifying that Neovim should already be installed:

----

 # vrtx-neovim-reactjs

 A customized Neovim configuration tailored for front-end development, specifically for React and Next.js, with support for TypeScript, JavaScript, and Tailwind CSS.
 This configuration is based on gh0stzk's setup with additional enhancements for a better front-end development experience.